Building a Brain

 In 1969, Minsky and Papert published Perceptrons, proving that single-layer networks can't solve XOR.
 This was taken as proof that neural networks were a dead end, and it killed most neural network research for over a decade: the "AI winter."
 The fix was always sitting there, obvious in hindsight: use more than one layer.

-That's what hidden layers provide.
-Each layer takes the previous layer's outputs and combines them into something more complex.
+XOR needed a single hidden layer computing intermediate facts.
+Harder problems need many.
+You can't jump straight from raw pixels to "that's a cat," so you build up through stepping stones.
 The first hidden layer might detect simple patterns: edges, color patches, textures.
-The next layer combines those into parts: eyes, ears, fur.
+The next combines those into parts: eyes, ears, fur.
 A later layer combines those into whole objects: "cat" or "dog."
+Real networks have lots of layers, allowing them to think very deeply.
+GPT-3 has 96 layers and today likely have more.

 What's Next